Manage attribution models

 If you want to model other types of interactions, you can define custom channel groupings.
-For example, you might want to know how your generic, brand, competitive, and promotion keywords interact together to drive purchases and newsletter signups.
+For example, you might want to know how your generic, brand, competitive, and promotion keywords and product groups interact together to drive purchases and newsletter signups.
 To create this more complex model, you need to specify custom channel groupings when you set up a DDA model.

 Each Search Ads 360 DDA model can analyze and report on interactions leading to as many as 50 different Floodlight activities.
 Search Ads 360 DDA models cannot analyze or report on conversions tracked by Google Ads conversion tracking, Google Analytics, or other conversion tracking systems (Google Ads and Google Analytics have their own attribution models that you can apply to Google Ads or Google Analytics data).